mknutgit/javascript_week2-cr/README.md

-Use Ctrl + Shift + M to generate a readme preview in ATOM.
+Use Ctrl + Shift + M to generate a readme preview in Atom if using a mac.

 # Angular 2 Basics independent project